BlackLine (NASDAQ:BL) Releases Q4 2021 Earnings Guidance

+BlackLine (NASDAQ:BL) last announced its quarterly earnings data on Thursday, November 4th.
+The technology company reported $0.24 EPS for the quarter, beating the Zacks’ consensus estimate of $0.11 by $0.13.
+BlackLine had a negative net margin of 23.43% and a negative return on equity of 4.02%.
+The firm had revenue of $109.40 million for the quarter, compared to the consensus estimate of $107.06 million.
+During the same period in the previous year, the firm posted $0.02 earnings per share.
+The firm’s revenue was up 21.3% on a year-over-year basis.
+Equities analysts anticipate that BlackLine will post -0.57 EPS for the current fiscal year.

-In other news, CFO Mark Partin sold 12,500 shares of the firm’s stock in a transaction that occurred on Wednesday, November 10th.
-The shares were sold at an average price of $128.93, for a total transaction of $1,611,625.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Marc Huffman sold 1,399 shares of the firm’s stock in a transaction that occurred on Monday, August 23rd.
+In other BlackLine news, Director Thomas Unterman sold 477 shares of the stock in a transaction dated Thursday, September 2nd.
+The shares were sold at an average price of $111.99, for a total transaction of $53,419.23.
+Following the sale, the director now owns 44,467 shares of the company’s stock, valued at approximately $4,979,859.33.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, CEO Marc Huffman sold 1,399 shares of the stock in a transaction dated Monday, August 23rd.
 The stock was sold at an average price of $106.46, for a total transaction of $148,937.54.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 297,778 shares of company stock valued at $35,590,400.
-10.07% of the stock is currently owned by corporate insiders.
+In the last 90 days, insiders sold 297,778 shares of company stock valued at $35,590,400.
+Corporate insiders own 10.07% of the company’s stock.

 About BlackLine